brewchetta/phase-3-mock-challenge-kaiju-attack/README.md

   `Kaiju`.
 In your migration, create any columns your `monster_attacks` table will need to establish these relationships.
 - The `monster_attacks` table should also have:
-  - A `date` column that stores a string.
+  - A `severity` column that stores an integer.
-  - An `incident_report` column that stores a string.
+  - An `incident_report` column that stores a string (this should detail what happened during the attack).

 **Once you've set up your `monster_attacks` table**, work on building out the following deliverables.